 A little about me…

-After having a few jobs out of college (one being a project manager for a large home builder), I decided working for others was not a great fit for me.
-So I decided I needed to work for myself.
-But, I did not know what I should do.
-After my wife and I bought our first house, on New Years eve, I decided we needed to paint our white walls.
-So, on New Years eve, after coming home from my cube (corporate inside sales job), we went to Home Depot, only to find that it was a very popular thing to do on New Years eve.
+After having a few odd jobs out of college (one being a project manager for a large homebuilder), I decided that working for others was not a great fit for me.
+I needed to work for myself but, I did not know what I should do.
+After my wife and I bought our first home, I decided we needed to paint our walls something other than white.
+So, on New Year’s Eve, after coming home from my cube (corporate inside sales job), we went to Home Depot, only to find that it was a very popular thing to do on New Year’s Eve.
 Lots of people were going to bring in the new year with a paint brush in hand.
-And in true Home Depot fashion, there was ONE guys behind the counter, and lots of people waiting around.
-So, I started helping people decide on what paint to buy, what brushes they needed, and what prep tools to buy.
-On the way home, I had my Ah Ha moment… I needed to start painting again.
-We have since build a very successful paint contracting business in Denver, CO called Walls by Design with a staff of about 11.
-We work with lots of designers, are members of ASID, and I personally attend a lot of designer functions.
+Of course, in true Home Depot fashion, there was only ONE guy behind the counter and lots of people waiting around.
+So, I started helping people decide what paint to buy, what brushes they would need, and what prep tools would help.
+On the way home, I had an “Ah Ha” moment… I needed to start painting again.
+Since this realization, we have built a very successful paint contracting business in Denver, CO called Walls by Design with a staff of about 25.
+We work with lots of designers, are members of ASID, and I personally, attend designer functions.

 In 2013, I started a co-op with 6 other companies called IDI: Interior Design Initiatives.
 The seven companies pool resources to host a ‘lunch and learn’ every other month for designers, where we bring in a speaker and provide a fantastic lunch.
 It is always held at Builders Appliance Center on a Friday at 11 am.
 IDI has been hugely successful and was my inspiration for starting The Chaise Lounge in order to expand the idea.
 Today we are one of the top interior design podcasts, are downloaded in over 100 different countries, and are excited to see what the future holds.